CFT-Forensics: High-Performance Byzantine Accountability for Crash Fault Tolerant Protocols: Empirical Evaluation

-We implement {the log replication component of} \sysname\footnote{\redact{\url{https://github.com/proy-11/NuRaft-Forensics.git}}} in C++ based on nuRaft v1.3 \cite{nuraft} by eBay. {We choose to focus on the log replication component as this is the ``average case" behavior, and leader changes are expected to be rare.} With roughly 2,500 lines of code, our implementation fully expands nuRaft with our OpenSSL-based designs in log replication, which correctly reflects the throughput and latency performances {between leader elections}.
+We implement \raftname\footnote{\redact{\url{https://github.com/proy-11/NuRaft-Forensics.git}}} in C++ based on nuRaft v1.3 \cite{nuraft} by eBay.
+With roughly 2,500 lines of code, our implementation fully expands nuRaft with our OpenSSL-based designs in log replication, which correctly reflects the throughput and latency performances {between leader elections}.
 We choose the SHA-256 hash function and Elliptic Curve Digital Signature Algorithm (ECDSA) over the secp256r1 curve.
 For commitment certificates, we used concatenated ECDSA signatures by all the signers.

-We evaluate \sysname in two phases -- online phase (\sref{sec:eval-online}) and offline phase (\sref{sec:eval-offline}).
-In the online phase, we benchmark the performance of \sysname over a WAN.
+We evaluate \raftname in two phases -- online phase (\sref{sec:eval-online}) and offline phase (\sref{sec:eval-offline}).
+In the online phase, we benchmark the performance of \raftname over a WAN.
 In the offline phase, we evaluate the auditing procedure that scans server logs for adversarial behaviors.